SerenityOS/serenity/CONTRIBUTING.md

 **Do:**

 * Write in idiomatic SerenityOS C++20, using the `AK` containers in all code.
 * Conform to the project coding style found in [CodingStyle.md](https://github.com/SerenityOS/serenity/blob/master/Documentation/CodingStyle.md).
-Use `clang-format` (version 14 or later) to automatically format C++ files.
+Use `clang-format` (version 15 or later) to automatically format C++ files.
+See [AdvancedBuildInstructions.md](https://github.com/SerenityOS/serenity/blob/master/Documentation/CodingStyle.md) in Clang-format updates section to check how to acquire the tool.
 * Choose expressive variable, function and class names.
 Make it as obvious as possible what the code is doing.
 * Split your changes into separate, atomic commits (i.e. A commit per feature or fix, where the build, tests and the system are all functioning).
 * Make sure your commits are rebased on the master branch.